Nemerenm/Consumer-Price-Index-Inflation-Analysis/README.md

 ## Key Insights
 - **Notable Patterns:** The data shows a clear and sustained rise in inflation across all categories, with noticeable spikes after the COVID-19 pandemic, particularly from 2021 onwards.
 This trend indicates that the pandemic likely triggered inflationary pressures that have continued in the years that followed.
+- In the early years, both general prices and food prices were on a deflationary trend, but food prices were more unpredictable, with notable differences showing up around 1999-2000 and again in 2005.
+From 2001 onwards, both general prices and food prices began to rise, reflecting inflation.
+At times, food prices increased faster than overall inflation.
+In more recent years, the gap between general price inflation and food price inflation has narrowed, meaning both categories have started moving more closely together.